MicrosoftDocs/Viva/Viva/sales/install-pin-viva-sales-teams.md

 To install and pin the app in Teams, you'll [create a custom Teams app setup policy](disable-viva-sales.md) and [assign the policy to a user group](disable-viva-sales.md) (security group, organizational unit, or distribution list).

 > [!NOTE]
 > The Teams meeting must be recorded and transcribed for Viva Sales to generate insights.
-For information about enableing recording transcription for your organization, go to [Turn on or turn off recording transcription](/microsoftteams/cloud-recording#turn-on-or-turn-off-recording-transcription).
+For information about enabling recording transcription for your organization, go to [Turn on or turn off recording transcription](/microsoftteams/cloud-recording#turn-on-or-turn-off-recording-transcription).

 ## Create a custom Teams app setup policy